Longmont Potion Castle: Biography

 In 2006, Longmont Potion Castle announced his retirement.
 In an interview with The Nerve Magazine, he explained that the box set Longbox Option Package would be the final LPC release.
 However, in 2008 he released a new CD, Longmont Potion Castle Volume 6.
 In 2009, he released Volume 7 (not to be confused with his 2005 album of the same name released as a part of the Longbox Option Package box set, a disc that contained only thrash metal music).
 The album featured several celebrity calls, including ones to singer Eddie Money, Jeopardy! host Alex Trebek, and guitarist Rick Derringer.
 January 2011 saw the release of LPC 8, in which the artist primarily used Skype on a laptop computer to record the calls, which he has utilized since.

 In 2016, a crowdfunded documentary on Longmont Potion Castle entitled Where in the Hell is the Lavender House? was announced.
 It was released to select screenings and film festivals in 2019, and received a wider release in 2020.

 Longmont Potion Castle had a brief cameo in the 2018 psychological thriller film Cam as a phone operator.

+On January 16th, 2024, Night Signal Entertainment released Home Safety Hotline, an analog horror game about answering phone calls and sending safety information on how to deal with various pests and cryptids.
+Over the course of the game, the dispatcher has to deal with numerous modulated and surreal prank calls from a jokester similar to Longmont Potion Castle; by March, developer Nick Lives posted on X that Longmont Potion Castle had become aware of the game's tribute to him.
+On September 20th, 2024, Night Signal Entertainment also published an expansion for the game called "Seasonal Worker."
+In this DLC, Longmont Potion himself appears as Hudson, an HSH employee tasked with catching a sentient mastermind rodent called the Mouse King.